robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 must be as clear as possible.

 > **5yo me**: What is a "function"?
+>
+> **Older me:** OK, yeah.
+I suppose we should start with that.

 ## What is a function?

 Think of a function as a tool.
-A tool is something that you can use and re-use to transform something into something else in order to perform a job or activity.
+People use and re-use tools to transform something into something else in order to perform a job or activity.
 Take a scissor for example.
 You can re-use a scissor over and over again to transform a material (paper, plastic, etc.) into a modified version (trimmed, cut, etc.)